Country 21: Panama | This post is part of my 30×30 series. Read more here!

 How to get to the Panama Canal

-I visited the canal at the Miraflores Visitor Center, which boasts an impressive viewing platform, snack bars and restaurants, 4-story museum, and movie theater.
+Visiting the Panama Canal is possible at the Miraflores Visitor Center.
+The Center boasts an impressive viewing platform, snack bars and restaurants, 4-story museum, and movie theater.
 It was simple to get there with the public bus, which has a stop directly at the Miraflores Locks and costs just 25 cents to ride.
 Of course, you can also take a taxi or Uber—it should cost about $15 per one way.

 The Miraflores Visitor Center is open daily from 8:00am to 6:00 pm, with tickets sold until 5:15.
 Non-residents should expect to pay B.20 (or $20 USD) as of October 2018.